 Shared Internet Access via GPON

 OpenCape built a Gigabyte Passive Optical Network (GPON) with single point to multipoint 100% fiber optic internet connection via passive optical splitters that offers higher downstream speeds.
-The GPON will provide the residential housing units at 255 Main with access to a shared gigabit for less than $68 per month plus the ability to utilize VOIP phone service and the capacity to stream any digital media service.
+The GPON will provide the residential housing units at 255 Main with access to a shared gigabit for a low monthly cost plus the ability to utilize VOIP phone service and the capacity to stream any digital media service.

-It is incredibly fitting that 255 Main will be the very first fiber-enabled residential units on Cape Cod.
+It is incredibly fitting that 255 Main will have the very first fiber-enabled residential units on Cape Cod.

 – Steve Johnston, OpenCape CEO